Ohio Turnpike Toll.com

 For a once-a-year cross-country ride where a transponder does not pay back, cash is fine.
 Take the entry ticket and store it somewhere it cannot blow away (a tank bag, jacket inner pocket with a zipped pocket, the inside of a tail bag).
 At the exit, pull up to the attendant lane, hand the ticket over, pay with cash or card.
 The attendant will process you the same as any car.
 There is no separate motorcycle line.

-Skipping the ticket and relying on the Toll By Plate camera is risky on a bike for two reasons.
-Some motorcycles have plates angled or partly obscured by exhaust pipe shields, making OCR less reliable.
-And the cash rate (which Toll By Plate uses) is the same as paying cash with a ticket, so there is no upside.
+Skipping the lane payment and relying on the plate camera is risky on a bike for two reasons.
+Some motorcycles have plates angled or partly obscured by exhaust pipe shields, making the read less reliable.
+And mailed invoices bill at the unpaid-toll rate, which is higher than the cash rate, so there is no upside.
 The downside is potentially a missed-toll dispute if the camera cannot match your plate to a registered owner.

 Cross-state touring: E-ZPass interoperability